As if in response to his tumultuous scream, the sea of numbers flooding his vision vanished and was replaced by an unfamiliar sight.

 Seojin, now left alone inside this unfamiliar room, scowled.

 He couldn't tell where this place was.
-Hallucinations might trick the eye, but could they conjure pain so vivid it burned through his toenail?
+Sure, it might be true that hallucinations might trick the eye, but could they conjure pain so vivid it burned through his toenail?

 No.

-There was no banner hanging inside the room like a usual 'noble' family, nothing that could hint at his origins or tell him where he belonged.
+In short, there was nothing that could hint at his origins or tell him where he belonged.

 Thus, he walked to the window and looked outside.

-Another strange thing was, there was no heaviness or delay in his movements as often described in those tales of people "sent into another world".
+Another strange thing was, there was no heaviness or delay in his movements as often described in those tales of people sent into another world.

-This place certainly looked like another world, after all.
+This place certainly looked like another world.

 Step, step.

-Shaking his head, he moved toward the door beside the closet, but then he stopped when his eyes caught the calendar pinned against the wood.
+However, he stopped when his eyes caught the calendar pinned against the door.

-Displayed before him was a calendar, it showed only one month as others were flipped behind it.
+Displayed before him was a calendar, it showed a month read [Bruma], and beneath it were a total of 53 days.

-The name of that month read [Bruma], and beneath it were a total of 53 days.
-Then, he flipped back through the earlier pages, and each month before that carried only 52 days.
+Seojin flipped back through the earlier pages, and each month before that carried only 52 days.

 More than the numbers, what unsettled him was the familiarity.